Alpy16/AlpyProtocol/README.md

 ## Deployment

 source .env
 forge script script/DeployAll.s.sol:DeployAll \
   --rpc-url $SEPOLIA_RPC_URL \
   --private-key $PRIVATE_KEY \
   --broadcast \
-  --chain-id 11155111
+  --chain-id 31337

-## Testing
+## Testing Strategy

+Each core component of AlpyProtocol originated as an independent module with its own repository and dedicated test suite.
+These include:

+- `AlpyToken`: ERC20 token module
+- `AlpyStaking`: Dual-token staking and rewards
+- `AlpyDAO`: Lightweight on-chain governance
+- `LendingPool`: Multi-token lending and liquidation engine

+All contracts were originally developed and tested in isolation using Foundry’s unit testing framework.
+Their logic is fully validated through dedicated test files, including edge case handling, reverts, and event checks.

+The `DAOFlow.t.sol` file provides protocol-level integration testing.
+It verifies that all components work together correctly when deployed and wired via the `DAOFactory`.

+To run all tests:

 forge test -vvvv

-Includes integration-level tests for full DAO lifecycle and LendingPool edge cases:
-- Reward accrual
-- Governance proposal flow
-- Liquidation scenarios
-- Interest accrual on borrow/supply
-- Factory deployment sanity

-## Anvil Deployment (Local)
+## Local Deployment (Anvil)

+These addresses are ephemeral and reset with each Anvil session.

 - AlpyToken: 0xa16E02E87b7454126E5E10d957A927A7F5B5d2be
 - AlpyStaking: 0xB7A5bd0345EF1Cc5E66bf61BdeC17D2461fBd968